puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

     ]
 }

-# To commit the transaction and apply changes to both devices
+# To commit the transaction and apply changes to both devices:

 POST http://localhost:8181/rests/operations/uniconfig-manager:commit